Dehydration and Blood Pressure

 4. Limit your intake of caffeine and alcohol, as they can contribute to dehydration.

-5. Monitor your urine color to gauge your hydration levels.
-Aim for a pale yellow color, which indicates proper hydration.
+5. Monitor your urine colour to gauge your hydration levels.
+Aim for a pale yellow colour, which indicates proper hydration.

 Conclusion